The Distributive Property of Multiplication over Addition

 Another application of the distributive property is when you solve equations.

 Example 4: Solve the linear equation .

-Another useful application of the distributive property is solving equation.
+Another useful application of the distributive property is solving an equation.
 As you can see, the outer number 3 found directly to the left of a parenthesis suggests that we can apply the distributive property to eliminate the grouping symbol.

 - Take that number 3 and multiply to each term inside the parenthesis.

 - After doing so, the parenthesis symbol should go away.
-Then we can proceed with the usual steps in solving equation.
+Then we can proceed with the usual steps in solving the equation.
 For this example, we will isolate the variable “x” to the left of the equation.
 After the distribution, subtract both sides by 3 and followed by the division of −6 on both sides of the equation to arrive at the final answer.

 Example 5: Solve the linear equation .

 By having two parentheses on the left side of the equation implies that we have to apply the distributive property twice.